Starting a community garden can take a long time, for anyone seeking to begin a community garden it is crucial to understand that it is a lot of work.

 It is not required to do all this in advance of the workshop, but consider starting some of the above if you want to get a head start.
 Be sure to let the CGN Coordinator know about your progress and to check in if any challenges arise.

-There are many community gardens on City owned land, including Parks, near recreation centres, or any other city-owned land types.
+There are many community gardens on City owned land, including parks, recreation centres, or any other city-owned land types.

 Gardens seeking funding for their projects can apply to the Community Garden Development Fund.